MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 ## Stage your own model for upgrade

-You'll want to stage your model for upgrade so the newest version of the model is referenced in all components in the environment.
+Staging your model for upgrade only imports it into the organization.
+It doesn't make it active.
+In this scenario, components that reference the model in the environment will reference the old version until you complete this procedure by applying the upgrade.

 For help on how to import solutions, go to [Import solutions for Power Apps](/powerapps/maker/data-platform/import-update-export-solutions) or [Import solutions for Power Automate](/power-automate/import-flow-solution).